alfinwijaya/mail-sender/README.md

     Note: If additional NuGet packages are required in the future, make sure to run dotnet restore to install them.

-2. Fill the value of Host, Mail, Username, and Password in the `appsettings.json`
+2. Fill the value of Host, Mail, Username, and Password in the `appsettings.json` with your mail server information.

 3. Navigate to the root directory of your project where the `.csproj` file is located.